Hedaozi/Hedaozi/README.md

 ## About Me & My Goals

 My name is Lingfeng He, and I am currently pursuing my doctorate at the Institute for Empirical Social Science Research (IESSR), Xi’an Jiaotong University (XJTU).
-I plan to obtain a Ph.D. degree in Sociology in June 2024.
-I am also looking forward to taking a Ph.D. degree in Quantitative Methods, Statistics, or Data Science.
+I plan to obtain my Ph.D. degree in Sociology in June 2026.

 As a member of the academic community, I am committed to improving the standardization of the research process and reducing the difficulties of reproducibility of research results.
 Therefore, I devote my efforts to office automation and workflow of data analysis.
 As a sociological researcher, my long-cherished wish is to eliminate digital barriers to technology use, and consequently, increase the possibility of upward social mobility.
 For this reason, I am dedicated to writing and translating technical books that are easy to understand and designing visualized data analysis programs that are easy to use.